AsseB2519/DataMining/src/readme.md

+## Setup :
+1. Create a virtual environment in python.
-## Setup - Install the required Python packages by running `pip install -r requirements.txt` on your virtual environment.
+2. Install the required Python packages by running `pip install -r requirements.txt` on your virtual environment.

 ## Running the Project